makaronis/ChoChoApp/README.md

 # ChoChoApp
+My first created only by myself app for studying purposes

 Trains model collection app
-Refactoring from Java to Kotlin and adding Firebase features
+Currently refactoring it from Java to Kotlin and adding Firebase features